 One key way agrilution enables DIY growers’ success is by using the power of modern technology to make growing as seamless—and as painless—as possible.
 “The agrilution ecosystem consists of a fully automated home growing device, the plantCube, and an app to remote-monitor and control what’s growing in the plantCube, to connect with other users, and to buy new refill varieties,” Loessl says.

 The plantCube is roughly the size of a dishwasher.
-The climate-controlled device can replicate conditions of any country, so if you are keen on growing Japanese or Chinese produce, you could do so, say, from your house in coastal Georgia or the highest elevations of the Rockies.
+The climate-controlled device can replicate conditions of any country, so if you are keen on growing special produce for Japanese or Chinese cuisine, you could do so, say, from your house in coastal Georgia or the highest elevations of the Rockies.
 But the greatest power of technologies like plantCube is its impact—or rather its lack of impact—on the resources that are already vulnerable because of standard farming methods.

 “The sustainability advantages of vertical farming technology are vast,” Loessl says.
 “We use zero pesticides and only 2 percent of the water used in conventional agriculture, only 40 percent of the fertilizer, 50 percent of the space, and zero arable land is needed.
 But the greatest impact our products make is to reconnect people with what they eat and how plants grow.
 Growing your own food makes you more aware of what and how you eat and buy.”